vania020/wro2025-robotek/README.md

 </p>

 ### **<ins>General Description of the Car</ins>**
 Our autonomous vehicle is built to take on both the Open and Obstacle Challenges at the Future Engineers competition.
 Running on Ubuntu with ROS, it can process information and make decisions in real time.
-With an Ackermann steering system and a stable chassis, the car handles turns and straightaways smoothly, while a LiDAR sensor is primarily used to detect traffic sign obstacles and adapt the path, helping the vehicle count laps and complete the course efficiently.
+The car uses an Ackermann steering system and a custom-built chassis to move smoothly through turns and straight paths.
+A LiDAR sensor helps it detect the field walls, while the camera identifies traffic signs and obstacles.
+With this setup, the car can adapt its route, count laps, and complete the course efficiently.
 <br>

 | Front | Left | Right |